 Before you even can tackle the question of what medical billing marketing strategies are best for your business, you must answer this question: Do you need

-more leads or
+more medical billing leads

-do we need to close more existing leads?
+close more existing leads?

 In most cases, the issue is not a lack of leads but a failure to close existing leads — this points to a need for better marketing, not just sales.
 Without enough leads from marketing, salespeople will not be able to close enough deals.
 And hoping your sales team will prospect and generate enough qualified leads is rarely successful.
 Additionally, the close rate of the sales team without a solid marketing foundation underperforms because the positioning, differentiation, and messaging aren’t clear.